 Actually, Rathalos is a pretty decent foe which balances both the challenge and loot drops.
 Rathalos set will also help you sustain the journey toward Nergigante fight.

-Your optimal stat to face the Nergigante should be around 320 Attack (For Sword & Shield – can including meal boosts and other items) This Attacks stat is enough to fighting this guy, but knowing his moveset is also a priority.
+Your optimal stat to face the Nergigante should be around 320 Attack (For Sword & Shield – can including meal boosts and other items) This Attacks stat is enough to fight this guy, but knowing his moveset is also a priority.
 After master the Nergigante – Congrats you have set the first step to build armor.

 With everything setup out of the way, let’s see what parts make up this build: